'One-man rule?' Why the Turkey elections matter to the US

-ISTANBUL – Voters in Turkey will head to the polls Sunday in a high-stakes election that could drastically alter the NATO ally's trajectory or give more power of President Recep Tayyip Erdogan.
+Voters in Turkey head to the polls Sunday in a high-stakes election that could drastically alter the NATO ally's trajectory or give more power of President Recep Tayyip Erdogan.

 At a time of economic instability and strained relations with the West, the outcome could also shape U.S.-Turkish relations for years to come.